Infill Housing Phase One: Monitoring

 Townhouses and Rowhouses

 Townhouses and rowhouses are attached, ground oriented units.
 The units are side-by-side, not stacked.
 Rowhouses are fee simple developments with parking on each fee simple lot.
 Townhouses are strata title developments which may have shared or designated parking typically at the rear of the property.
+Infill townhouse and rowhouse projects provide smaller and fewer units than standard townhouse projects, which helps them fit better in established neighbourhoods.

 Interested in building infill townhouses or rowhouses?